zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

 :zeek:id:`gsub`: :zeek:type:`function`                 Substitutes a given replacement string for all occurrences of a pattern
                                                        in a given string.
 :zeek:id:`hexdump`: :zeek:type:`function`              Returns a hex dump for given input data.
-:zeek:id:`is_alnum`: :zeek:type:`function`             Returns whether an entire string is alphanumeric characters :zeek:id:`is_alpha`: :zeek:type:`function`             Returns whether an entire string is alphabetic characters.
+:zeek:id:`is_alnum`: :zeek:type:`function`             Returns whether a string consists entirely of alphanumeric characters.
+:zeek:id:`is_alpha`: :zeek:type:`function`             Returns whether a string consists entirely of alphabetic characters.
 :zeek:id:`is_ascii`: :zeek:type:`function`             Determines whether a given string contains only ASCII characters.
-:zeek:id:`is_num`: :zeek:type:`function`               Returns whether an entire string consists only of digits.
+:zeek:id:`is_num`: :zeek:type:`function`               Returns whether a string consists entirely of digits.
 :zeek:id:`join_string_vec`: :zeek:type:`function`      Joins all values in the given vector of strings with a separator placed
                                                        between each element.
 :zeek:id:`levenshtein_distance`: :zeek:type:`function` Calculates the Levenshtein distance between the two strings.